 Griffith Review is published with curious, well-informed readers in mind.
 It aims to enrich public discussion, to provide a platform for both established and emerging writers and thinkers to publish well-written, informed and insightful writing.

 Essays are the staple of each Griffith Review edition.
-Lyric essays, researched essays, creative nonfiction, analytical pieces – we publish them all.
+Lyrical essays, researched essays, creative non-fiction, analytical pieces – we publish them all.

 Personal essays and ‘a letter to’ will be published under memoir.
 We love the genre for the more personal element it lends to our themes – keep in mind that we do want the reader to take something from your piece in relation to the theme.
 Let’s say the aim is ‘subjective universality’.